 Newborn Through Eight Weeks:

 *Starting a just a few days old our pups are handled and begin Early Neurological Stimulation.
 Pups undergo age appropriate socialization and enrichment activities.
 They will come in contact with all sights, sounds, and smells, of daily household living.
 We take care to make sure that they are desensitized to common sounds.
-We use different voice levels, play music, run appliances, we play firework sounds, as well as nature sounds including thunder storms.
-UPDATE: I have recently invested in the Puppy Culture Program and have started to incorporate Puppy Culture Protocols into our program.
-I am always willing to try new things if it will help me raise a more well rounded pup.
+We use different voice levels, play classical music, we also play desensitization sounds, including firework sounds, city sounds, as well as nature sounds including thunder storms.

 *Pups are on a strict de worming and vaccination schedule.
 They will see the vet at any indication that something is wrong.
-All pups visit the vet before going home for a full hands on check up and fecal testing.
+I provide a neopar (parvo) vaccination at approximately 6 weeks old.
+All pups visit the vet before going home at about 8 weeks for a full hands on check up, fecal testing and core vaccinations.
 If anything is found they will be treated and not released unless the vet says they are healthy are ready to go.
 Proof of all medical care is provided to you!

 *Our potty training method is based loosely on The Misty Method.
 We have altered it sightly to suit our needs.
 Pups are raised with specific sleep, play, and potty areas.
 They naturally use the potty area (potty pads) and transfer slowly to a potty box with pads on the bottom and hay/straw on top.
 Hay is the most grass like “litter” we can find and we feel the transition to outside is seamless.
 We have had great success with our method of potty training.
 It will be up to you to continue with potty training.

-*We also introduce crate training.
+*We also introduce crate conditioning.
 The process of introducing the crate is always positive with lots of treats and praise.
-Starting at 6 weeks we play “crate games” to get them use to the crate.
 It will be up to you to continue crate training once the pups are home.